MicrosoftEdge/MSEdgeExplainers/TitleBarCustomization/explainer.md

 3. New CSS environment variables to define the left and right insets from the edges of the window: `unsafe-area-top-inset-left` and `unsafe-area-top-inset-right`
 4. A standards-based way for developers to define system drag regions on their content

-### Overlaying Window Controls on a Minimal-frame Window
+### Overlaying Window Controls on a Frameless Window
 To provide the maximum addressable area for web content, the User Agent (UA) will create a frameless window removing all UA provided chrome except for a window controls overlay.

 The window controls overlay ensures users can minimize, maximize or restore, and close the application, and also provides access to relevant browser controls via the web app menu.
 For Chromium browsers displayed in left-to-right (LTR) languages, the content will flow as follows, starting from the left/inner edge of the overlay: